-Computer Science and Engineering (CSE)
+Computer Science & Engineering (CSE)

-Why Study Computer Science & Engineering at Taylor?
+Why study Computer Science & Engineering at Taylor?

-Computer Science & Engineering Competitions
+Computer Science & Engineering competitions

 - CCSC Competition: Taylor University participates in a smaller regional contest held in conjunction with the Midwest meeting of the Consortium for Computing Sciences in Colleges.
 We placed third in the CCSC competition in 2013.
 Since 2006, we have provided the software and expertise to run this competition.

 Internships provide CSE majors with the opportunity to apply their learning in job situations in industry, software start-ups, corporations, and missions organizations.
 Our interns generally get great reviews from employers who cite their technical knowledge, interpersonal skills, and sense of responsibility.
 Many interns are told a position is available for them upon graduation, if they so choose.
-See what employers have said about CSE interns.

 - Business as Missions: Taylor CSE and Systems students have been increasingly involved in Business as Mission (BAM) opportunities over the past few years.
 Recently, a Systems student completed his internship at one such organization in an Asian country.
 Back on campus the following fall, his experience allowed CSE students to design and prototype inventory control and ordering software for the BAM organization.

-Learning Outside the Classroom
+Learning outside the classroom

 - Community Service: CSE is regularly involved in service to the community, both locally and globally.
 For example, CSE students and a faculty advisor created the Books for Bingham project, an initiative to collect and donate several pallets of books and computers for an underdeveloped Christian college in Nigeria.
 Locally, CSE supports the community by contributing computers, network equipment, and the expertise of faculty and students to schools like The King's Academy, a nearby Christian academy for K-12 students.